hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 measurement interval for this dataset.
 This is because the `cadence` provides a nominal duration, and the actual duration of each measurement may vary significantly throughout the dataset.
-Some datasets may have specific parameters devoted to accumulation time, or other measurement window parameters, but HAPI metadata does not capture this level of measurement window details.
+Some datasets may have specific parameters devoted to accumulation time or other measurement window parameters, but HAPI metadata does not capture this level of measurement window details.